home-assistant/addons/README.md

 ```

 ## Addon need to known
 `/data` is a volume with a persistant store. `/data/options.json` have the user config inside.
 You can use `jq` inside shell script to parse this data.
+A other nice tool for write plugin is [Supervisor](http://supervisord.org/).